 The cute sprinkles I used here I found at Sur La Table this past holiday season, and I love them!
 They look like confetti, which just feels whimsical!
 Sprinkle confetti.
 I like it.

-These are a cinch to make, because they actually do use boxed cake batter.
+These are a cinch to make, because they actually do use boxed cake mix.
 Of course, these can be made entirely from scratch, which I am all for, but sometimes, when you just don’t have the time but desperately need a sugar fix, it’s recipes like this that are amazing.

 In about five minutes, the batter will be done and ready to bake.
 And in about 20-25 minutes, you’ll be well on your way to a sugar induced coma.